coverclock/com-diag-hazer/README.md

 and ":tumbleweed" the service on the router to which send keep alive datagrams and receive RTK update datagrams as defined in /etc/services.
 (My rover is code-named "mochila".)

+I use just one window in these examples, but you can use two like I did for survey etc. above to monitor the error and output streams in parallel.

     cd ~/src/com-diag-hazer/Hazer
     . out/host/bin/setup